-2.3 Informing Chain of Supervision of High-Interest Matters
+2.6 Informing Chain of Supervision of High-Interest Matters

 Investigators will promptly inform the ODIG AI chain of supervision of complaints that involve high-interest matters.
-High-interest matters are defined as those involving senior DoD officials, sexual assault, warfighter or public health and safety, congressional or news media interest, or other matters deemed to be of interest to the Secretary of Defense
+High-interest matters are defined as those involving senior DoD officials, sexual assault, warfighter, public health and safety, congressional or news media interest, or other matters deemed to be of interest to the Secretary of Defense.

-2.4 Notification of Initiation or Declination of an Investigation
+2.7 Notification of Initiation of an Investigation

-- 2.4.1 Official Notification Correspondence.
-Once the determination has been made to open an investigation, the assigned or intake investigator will prepare official notification correspondence.
-The notification procedures may vary depending on the circumstances of the case. - 2.4.2 ISO Case Notification.
-For ISO cases, the intake investigator will prepare a memorandum to the Component IGs notifying them that the ODIG AI is opening an investigation into allegations against one of their senior officials.
-In some cases, the intake investigator will also prepare a memorandum to the Secretary of Defense.
+- 2.7.1 Official Notification Correspondence.
+Once the determination has been made to open an investigation, the investigator will prepare official notification correspondence.
+The notification procedures may vary depending on the circumstances of the case.
+If a case involves a subject who is a senior official, the DIG AI will sign or initial the notification after orally notifying the subject of the investigation using the approved notification script. - 2.7.2 ISO Case Notification.
+For ISO cases, the investigator will prepare a memorandum to the Component IG notifying them that the ODIG AI is opening an investigation into allegations against one of their senior officials.
+In some cases, the investigator will also prepare a memorandum to other DoD officials.
 The draft memorandum will be forwarded to the DIG AI or the IG for signature.
-The DIG AI will verbally notify the subject of the investigation. - 2.4.3 WRI Case Notification.
-For WRI cases, the investigator will prepare and coordinate a notification letter to the complainant and a memorandum to the Military Department or Component IG, the Office of the Secretary of Defense or the contracting officer, and defense contractor or subcontractor, grantee, or subgrantee, as required under relevant whistleblower laws and regulations.
-The WRI Director will sign the WRI notifications.
-If a case involves a subject who is a senior official, the DIG AI will sign the notification after verbally notifying the subject.
+The investigator will ensure the signed memorandum is placed in the case file. - 2.7.3 WRI Case Notification.
+Consistent with the IG Act, whistleblower laws and regulations, and OIG confidentiality requirements, the investigator will prepare and coordinate notification correspondence making sure to not disclose the identity of complainants alleging reprisal or restriction or of witnesses to individuals outside of the DoD OIG unless an exception applies.